atlassian/github-for-jira/README.md

 #### Selecting GitHub repositories
 If you originally gave the app access to "All repositories", and you've created a new repository on GitHub after installing the GitHub integration for Jira, your new repository will automatically work with the integration.
 If you installed the app on a subset of repositories, you will need to manually edit your repository selection by:
-1. Sign in into your Jira Cloud account
+1. Sign in to your Jira Cloud account
 2. From the top navigation bar in Jira, select **Apps** -> **Manage your apps** -> **GitHub for Jira** -> **Get started**
 3. Select **Configure** next to the relevant GitHub organization and add the new repository you want the app to integrate with.